zardus/fuckpep8/README.md

 Pull requests to undo other annoying pep8 insanity are welcome :-)

+Special thanks to Luca Invernizzi for the initial prototype of this concept!

 ## Usage

 First, install detectindent and configure some reasonable defaults.